Oil Region National Heritage Area | The Valley that Changed the World

 The Tarbell House

 The Tarbell House, constructed in 1870, is a two-story Italianate home.
-In 2007, the Oil Region Alliance purchased the structure from AMC Mortgage.
+In 2007, the Oil Region Alliance purchased the building with the intention of restoring it to a mid- to late-19th century appearance.

-Gustafson General Contracting began the exterior rehabilitation in 2009.
-To start, workers replaced the 1920s-era dormered roof with a new, flatter roof, returning the home to its original roofline.
+In 2009, workers replaced the 1920s-era dormered roof with a new, flatter roof, returning the home to its original roofline.
 The crew then reconstructed the home’s original built-in box gutters, using modern stainless steel.
 All asphalt roofing on the rear section of the house was removed and replaced with a standing-seam steel roof and both bay windows were given new hand-soldered terne-coated steel roofs.
-As part of the exterior rehabilitation, the contractor also raked and repointed all of the home’s masonry, from the brick chimneys to the stone foundation.
+As part of the exterior rehabilitation, the building’s masonry was raked and repointed from the brick chimneys to the stone foundation.
 Workers also lifted and solidified the foundation under the west side bay window.
-The crew removed the 1920s-era front porch and using a combination of historic photos and structural clues, reconstructed the home’s original Victorian porch and veranda.
+The crew removed the 1920s-era front porch and using a combination of historic photos and structural clues, reconstructed the home’s original Victorian style porch and veranda.

 The Oil Region Alliance began the home’s interior restoration in 2012.
-The Stirling Bridge Development Company installed electrical service throughout the home, including period-appropriate replica light fixtures as well as porch lights and motion detectors.
+New electrical service was installed throughout the home, including period-appropriate replica light fixtures as well as porch lights and motion detectors.
 The house was also fitted with fire/smoke/security systems, along with improvements in the plumbing and HVAC systems.
 The final steps included window restorations, plaster repair, millwork, and historically-accurate interior decoration.

-In 2016, the third-floor cupola tower on the southwest corner of the building and decorative wooden trim and tall metal finial were reconstructed by Gustafson General Contracting.
+In 2016, the third-floor cupola tower on the southwest corner of the building and decorative wooden trim and tall metal finial were reconstructed.
 According to her autobiography, Ida Tarbell spent many childhood hours studying in the tower.
 The cupola was lifted via cranes atop the structure in June 2016, marking the official end of the restoration.

-Today, the Oil Region Alliance operates the first floor of the Tarbell House as a house museum and invites the public to learn about historic preservation.
+Today, the Oil Region Alliance operates the first floor of the Tarbell House as a house museum and event space.
 The home is open for tours by appointment, for public teas, and is available for first-floor rentals to host special events.
 The second floor functions as a private apartment, and is therefore unavailable for public viewing.

 For more information or to schedule a visit, call Oil Region Alliance at (814) 677-3152 or email info@oilregion.org.
 Keep up with the Tarbell House by visiting and the liking the Facebook page here.